jcamier/pytest-docker/projects/app/README.md

 After creating app, go to http://localhost:8000/api/leads/

+# Initialize the virtualenv

+source venv-pytest-dock/bin/activate

 # To Run Test

 first navigate to root of directory app and install necessary libs using command

 >npm install

 assuming all the django dependencies are installed then run the server using command

->python manage.py make migrations
+>python manage.py makemigrations
 >python manage.py migrate
 >python manage.py runserver